 Yes — within reason.

 Running out of dessert creates stress.
 Having a few leftover bars is rarely a problem.
 Most dessert bars freeze beautifully, making extras easy to store.
+If you're between two numbers, choose the higher estimate.

 Frequently Asked Questions